Welcome to LifeCourse!

 If you are unsure about whether a change requires an amendment or new application, or have any further questions, please contact the RCH REG team.

 What does informed consent mean for participants in long-running cohort studies?

-Because participants remain engaged with cohort studies over such long periods of time, consent is something that needs to be renegotiated in an ongoing way.
+Because participants remain engaged with cohort studies over long periods of time, you need to negotiate informed consent in an ongoing way.

-This includes, for example, updating participants about changes to how the data will be collected, stored, and utilised.
-Find out more about informed consent here, including templates reflecting current best practice.
+This includes, for example, updating participants about changes to how their data will be collected, stored, and utilised.

 Can I use social media to trace participants who have been lost to my cohort?